 file inside the /utils

 folder.
-This file will contain the instance of the Prisma client that you will use to interact with your database.
+This file will contain the instance of the Prisma client you will use to interact with your database.

 /utils/prisma.js